L0rnix/scr-autopilot/README.md

 So, hi i tried to make it work and i got it but i need a few help with all coordinate.
 I made some of them but yeah need help.
-BTW it works better if you use big siwe GUI in scr settings
+BTW it works better if you use big siwe GUI in scr settings.
+I removed some code from the origanal main.py script cuz it makes everything worse so i removed it

 # SCR-Autopilot
 Hello,